Mitsubishi Ki-33

 The Mitsubishi Ki-33 (キ33, Ki-sanjūsan) was an experimental monoplane fighter aircraft designed for the Japanese Imperial Army.
 Two prototypes flew in 1936 but the design never entered production.

-Design & Development
+Design and development

 The Ki-33 was initially produced by Mitsubishi in response to Japanese army specifications for a fighter to replace the existing Kawasaki Ki-10 biplane.
-In mid 1935 Kawasaki, Mitsubishi and Nakajima were instructed to build competitive prototypes.
+In mid-1935, Kawasaki, Mitsubishi and Nakajima were instructed to build competitive prototypes.
 Mitsubishi, preoccupied with refining the Ka-14 into the A5M fighter and adapting the G3M bomber for series production for the Imperial Japanese Navy, lacked sufficient design capacity to develop another fighter from scratch, and therefore submitted its earlier and unsuccessful Ki-18 design, with comparatively minor changes, as the Ki-18 had proven to be a good fighter aircraft and the reasons for its rejection were based on principles rather than quality.